Benjizhang/GCCD-PT/README.md

 # GCCD-PT
+***Generalized Continuous Collision Detection Framework of Polynomial Trajectory***

-***Generalized Continuous Collision Detection Framework of Polynomial Trajectory for Mobile Robots in Cluttered Environments.***
+This repository is the source code of the paper "A Generalized Continuous Collision Detection Framework of Polynomial Trajectory for Mobile Robots in Cluttered Environments."
+RA-L with IROS 2022 (DOI: 10.1109/LRA.2022.3191934).

 * PDF: https://arxiv.org/abs/2206.13175